 I know it seems like a basic thing but we have been asked how to use all the settings on a basic power drill.
 Check out what the Handyguys have to say about how to operate a drill.
 Speed, torque, clutch and gears are discussed.

-Check out The Handyguys Store – Now that you know how to operate a drill you can purchase your drill through our store and everything is handled by Amazon.
+Now that you know how to operate a drill, you can purchase your drill through our Amazon links.
 Making your purchases this way helps us out quite a bit!
 Thanks – The Handyguys Brian and Paul.